 If you haven’t used Krypto with either fractions or whole numbers, I hope you’ll give it a try.

-Grab this free fraction operations math wheel (plus other fraction goodies) when you join the email community!
+You can also grab this free fraction operations math wheel (plus other fraction goodies) when you join the email community!